Rajnath Singh visits War Memorial before formally taking over defence ministry

 New Delhi, June 01: Union Defence Minister Rajnath Singh paid tribute to soldiers at the National War Memorial in New Delhi, before taking charge as Defence Minister.

-Army Chief General Bipin Rawat, Air Chief Marshal BS Dhanoa, Navy Chief Admiral Karambir Singh were also present.
+Army Chief General Bipin Rawat, Air Chief Marshal B S Dhanoa, Navy Chief Admiral Karambir Singh were also present.

 Singh was allotted the Defence ministry after taking oath as a Union Minister on Thursday.
 He will take over from his predecessor Nirmala Sitharaman who has been allotted the Finance ministry.
 During the first term of Modi government, Rajnath had handled the Home ministry.